Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

-Nevertheless, how to learn NEs with optimal sample complexity remains by and large unsettled, even when it comes to the most basic setting --- two-player zero-sum Markov games.
-In what follows, let us review two representative algorithms developed on this front under two drastically different sampling protocols, and discuss the shortfalls of these cutting-edge results.
-To facilitate precise comparisons, our discussion concentrates on zero-sum Markov games involving two players, where $S$ is the number of states, $H$ indicates the horizon or effective horizon, and $A$ and $B$ denote respectively the number of actions for the max-player and the min-player.
+To facilitate concrete comparisons, let us review two representative algorithms aimed at learning NE in two-player zero-sum MGs.
+These algorithms have been studied under two drastically different sampling protocols, and we shall discuss the shortfalls of the cutting-edge sample complexity results.
+In a two-player zero-sum MG, we denote by $S$ the number of states and $H$ the horizon or effective horizon, whereas $A_1$ (resp.~$A_2$) denotes the number of actions for the max-player (resp.~min-player).

-\begin{itemize} \item {\em Model-based methods under either a generative model or online exploration.} Assuming access to a generative model (so that one can sample arbitrary state-action combinations), \citet{zhang2020marl} investigated a natural model-based algorithm, which performs planning (e.g., value iteration) on an empirical MG derived from samples produced by the generative model.
+\begin{itemize} \item {\em Model-based methods under either a generative model or online exploration.} Assuming access to a generative model (so that one can sample arbitrary state-action tuples), \citet{zhang2020marl} investigated a natural model-based algorithm, which performs planning (e.g., value iteration) on an empirical MG derived from samples produced non-adaptively by the generative model.
 Focusing on {\em stationary} discounted infinite-horizon MGs, their algorithm finds an $\varepsilon$-approximate NE with no more than

 In parallel, \citet{liu2021sharp} studied {\em non-stationary} finite-horizon MGs with online exploration, and obtained similar sample complexity bounds, i.e.,